 April 18, 2017

 The Brandenburg Gate in Berlin is one of the most important landmarks of the metropolis.
-The only surviving city gate of Berlin, which was formerly mainly for the separation of the city in East and West, has been the symbol of the unity of Germany since the fall of the Berlin Wall.
-In addition, sandstone construction is one of the finest examples of German classicism.
+The only surviving city gate in Berlin, which used to stand for the division of the city into east and west, has been the symbol of German unity since the fall of the Berlin Wall.

 April 11, 2019